joelparkerhenderson/strategic-balanced-scorecard/README.md

   * Internal Processes.
 Examples: business practices, cycle time, company rules and regulations, productivity, efficiency, throughput, etc.

   * External Relations.
-Examples: how we wish to be perceived by customers, partners, vendors, regulators, the general public, etc.
+Examples: how we wish to be perceived by customers, partners, vendors, regulators, job seekers, the general public, etc.

   * Learning & Growth.
 Examples: what needs to happen for all of the above to be sustained and developed in terms of people, processes, products, perceptions, etc.